Squishy6094/character-select-coop/API-doc.md

 ```

 ## _G.charSelect.character_get_voice()
-Returns the current character's Voicetable, Primirily when hooking a character's voice
+Returns the current character's Voicetable, Primarily when hooking a character's voice

 ## _G.charSelect.voice
 Both `_G.charSelect.voice.sound()` and `_G.charSelect.voice.snore()` are used to hook sound functionalities into other mods, allowing Character Select to access sounds from Packs.
 Both functions have no real use case outside of doing this.